 Your thermostat plays a vital role in controlling your home’s climate— you could say it’s the brain of your entire heating and cooling system.
 That is why its placement is so important.
 If placed in direct sunlight or under a vent, you could get inaccurate readings that might shut off your system prematurely or keep it running for too long.

 Myth #5: Routine maintenance is not important

 We go to the doctor for regular checkups.
 We take our cars in for regular inspections.
 We do these things to make sure everything is working as they should, and the same applies to your HVAC system.
 Ignoring maintenance can leave you with a significant repair, hefty bill, and uncomfortable living situation.
 Not only that, but these checkups can help everything run at peak performance and prolong its lifespan.
-At Dyess Air, our maintenance includes a 25-point checklist that includes everything from cleaning debris from the outdoor unit and inspecting the evaporator coil to testing for proper operation.
+At Dyess Air & Plumbing, our maintenance includes a 25-point checklist that includes everything from cleaning debris from the outdoor unit and inspecting the evaporator coil to testing for proper operation.